cocotb/cocotb/docs/source/scheduler.rst

 ===========

 To use :class:`!TaskManager`, first construct it and use it as an :term:`asynchronous context manager` with the :keyword:`async with` statement.
-Inside the context block you can use the :deco:`fork <cocotb.triggers.TaskManager.fork>` decorator method to start :class:`Task <cocotb.task.Task>`\ s concurrently.
+Inside the context block you can use the :deco:`fork <cocotb.triggers.TaskManager.fork>` decorator method to start :class:`!Task`\ s concurrently.
 When control reaches the end of the context block the :class:`!TaskManager` blocks the encompassing :class:`!Task` until all child :class:`!Task`\ s complete.